-Hilary Heilbron's experience as an international arbitrator is wide.
-She has accepted many appointments as party nominated arbitrator, institution appointed and sole arbitrator.
-She has chaired many tribunals of leading international arbitrators.
-Her appointments have been under ICC, LCIA and ICDR as well as ad hoc appointments.
+She has accepted over 100 appointments as party nominated arbitrator, institution appointed and sole arbitrator and also as an emergency arbitrator.
+She has increasingly chaired many tribunals of leading international arbitrators.
+Her appointments have been under ICC, LCIA, SCC, SIAC, HKIAC and ICDR as well as ad hoc appointments.
 Many of these relate to substantial claims including in excess of US 1 billion.
 She also has experience of arbitrations in many foreign laws: both civil and common law.
-She has also been appointed as an emergency arbitrator by the AAA (ICDR rules) under their Article 37 procedure.
-She is a member of the LCIA Court.
-She also trains arbitrators for the ICDR, and was a speaker at Singapore International Arbitration Academy Advanced Training Programme in December 2012.
-Hilary was quoted in Who's Who Legal 2016 as being an “absolutely fantastic arbitrator” whose experience includes ICC, LCIA and ICDR and ad hoc appointments.”

-Hilary Heilbron has wide experience in a range of areas of law, with particular emphasis on commercial litigation, both international and domestic.
-She has considerable knowledge of international conflicts, jurisdictional and similar issues, and has spoken and written about this on many occasions.
-Her experience ranges from various contractual disputes to insurance, international trade, banking, financial services, professional negligence and defamation law as well as other areas of law.
-In the commercial field her clients have included international conglomerates, utility companies, key financial regulators, FTSE 100 companies, governments as well as many foreign and national public and private companies.
+She has acquired very considerable knowledge of international conflicts, jurisdictional and similar issues, about which she has spoken and written on many occasions and experience of a vast range of industry and financial sectors.
+She has acted for international conglomerates, utility companies, key financial regulators, FTSE 100 companies, governments as well as many foreign and national public and private companies.
 She has appeared as counsel in professional disciplinary hearings and appeals.
 She also has the relatively rare experience of having been a Department of Trade and Industry Inspector in a DTI inquiry into a major public company.
-She has also conducted an insider dealing inquiry.
-She has advised and represented international celebrities and other well known people in defamation cases.
-Hilary was described as “undoubtedly one of the best” according to her peers in Who's Who Legal 2015 acting for "both domestic and international clients in substantial disputes.”
+She has advised and represented international celebrities and other well-known people in defamation cases.

 Recent Articles include: